My Verses for Your Motivation

 Reach Potala's lotus blooms, dear Ānanda.

-—From Rigzin Karma’s Tibetan Notes for His Pupil, Ānanda
+—From Rigzin Karma’s Tibetan Notes for His Friend, Ānanda

 Previous Post Next Post